24th October, 2019 - 25th October, 2019 (2 days)

 - How to graph and analyse DOE results

 - How to bring about a significant sustainable process improvement, based on scientific understanding of influencing process inputs.

 The DOE course is suitable for product or process development chemists, engineers, technicians, scientists and statisticians in all industries and services including pharmaceutical, medical, automotive, general engineering, semiconductor, plastics and composites.
 DOE is also particularly useful for the development of new analytical tests and methods.
 In summary, this approach is useful to anyone charged with optimizing the performance of a process that has many input variables.

 - Problems with experimental strategies

 - Designing a simple experiment

 - Centre points and blocking

-- Fractional factorial experiments – how to screen many factors with a few runs
+- Fractional Factorial Experiments – how to screen for few runs

 - Follow-up on practical experiment